guy-4444/StepProgress-Android/README.md

 [![](https://jitpack.io/v/guy-4444/StepProgress-Android.svg)](https://jitpack.io/#guy-4444/StepProgress-Android)
 [![API](https://img.shields.io/badge/API-15%2B-green.svg?style=flat)]()

-Library to insert a widget that shows progress in steps.
+Widget that shows progress in steps.

-Library is very simple to operate and implement the pace of progress.
+The library is very simple to operate and implement.
 There is an implementation for completion and also for skipping.

 ![device-2018-06-06-144912](https://github.com/guy-4444/StepProgress-Android/blob/master/device-2019-02-04-144302.png?raw=true)